Timex Group USA: Timex Group USA, Inc. (2008–present)

 The company was restructured in early 2008, establishing the Timex Business Unit as a separate business function for the Timex brand with its own president.
 Previous Timex Group CEOs had managed the Timex Group and brand, which had contributed to the brand's lower earnings in the previous five years.
 Timex Group's Sequel division houses the Guess collections and had grown tremendously to rival Timex as the firm's top earner, but the signature brand had been flat as of August 2008.
 Since this change, Timex has introduced GPS enabled watches, heart rate monitor exercise watches, and similar devices.

 In 2008, Timex Group USA signed a four-year agreement making Timex the first official timekeeper of the New York City Marathon.
 Meanwhile, parent company Timex Group B.V. launched Swiss-made luxury watch brands Salvatore Ferragamo Timepieces and Valentino Timeless under the Timex Group Luxury Watches business.
 That same year, they began construction on the second-largest ground-mounted solar array in the United States at Timex Group USA's headquarters in Middlebury, Connecticut.
-They inaugurated the 800-panel solar array on February 5, 2009 during a press event held at the headquarters.
+They inaugurated the 800-panel solar array on February 5, 2009, during a press event held at the headquarters.
 A few months later, Timex Group USA purchased the Marc Eckō watch trademark which it had licensed since 2002.
 The Callanen International business unit merged with the Timex Business Unit in 2009, bringing the Timex, Opex, TX, Nautica, and Marc Eckō brands under one company.

 Timex Group B.V.

 Timex Group B.V., a Dutch holding company, is the corporate parent of several watchmaking companies around the globe including Timex Group USA, Inc. Businesses and exclusive worldwide licenses include the Timex Business Unit (Timex, Timex Ironman, Opex, Nautica, Marc Eckō), Sequel (Guess, Gc), Timex Group Luxury Division (Versace, Versus, Salvatore Ferragamo, Vincent Bérard, CT Scuderia and Teslar) and Giorgio Galli Design Lab.

 Today, Timex Group B.V.'s products are manufactured in the Far East, and in Switzerland, often based on technology that continues to be developed in the United States and in Germany.
 The group has operations in a number of countries in Europe, the Americas, and Asia.
 Many Timex Far East operation wristwatches are manufactured by TMX Philippines Inc. in Lapu-Lapu, Philippines.
 Timex Group B.V.'s export from the factory in the Philippines is made through their own company.
-Tmx Limited N.V., based on Curaçao.
+Tmx Limited N.V., based in Curaçao.